🌙

 Satoshi avoided Bit gold's discussion until 2010

-The Bitcoin whitepaper is a remarkable computer science achievement.
+Curiously, Satoshi decided not to cite Bit gold in the whitepaper, despite its glaring resemblance to Bitcoin.
+This, along with other details, suggests that Satoshi intentionally avoided discussing the project until necessary.
 Importantly, Bitcoin is a modified implementation of Bit gold (as per Szabo's assessment), which raises the possibility of Szabo being the whitepaper's primary author.

 "Nick Szabo wrote many years ago about what he called "bit gold" and this could be an implementation of that concept."